Gregory van den Top

 The European Union AI Act is comprehensive legislation issued by the European Commission aimed at regulating artificial intelligence within the European Union.
 It establishes a risk-based framework that categorizes AI systems into four levels — unacceptable, high, limited, and minimal risk — imposing strict requirements on high-risk systems to ensure safety, transparency, and accountability.

-Marsh helps organizations to analyze the risk classification requirements for their AI systems under the EU AI Act.
+Marsh helps organizations to analyse the risk classification requirements for their AI systems under the EU AI Act.
 The Act entered into force on 1 August 2024, and will be fully applicable 2 years later on 2 August 2026, with some exceptions:

 Depending on the risk classification, specific requirements will apply, Marsh specialists help organizations assess how well they meet these requirements, identify any gaps, and recommend appropriate remediation measures to address those gaps.